Montreal Gazette, 1 December 1880, page 5

 St Andrew’s Day

-The annual meeting of the Caledonian society was held in the lecture room of the Crescent Street Church, at 2 o’clock.
+The annual meeting of the Caledonian Society was held in the lecture room of Crescent Street Church, at 2 o’clock.
 The President, Mr Thos Robins, occupied the chair.

 St Andrew’s Society

-In reference to a sum of £34 13s 6d Canadian currency, handed to the Society some twenty-five years ago, on the death by drowning of a Scotchman named Gilchrist, it was reported that the amount, with interest, in all, $334.62, has been made over to the heirs of the deceased, who have attained their majority.
+In reference to a sum of £34 13s 6d Canadian currency, handed to the Society some twenty-five years ago, on the death of a Scotchman named Gilchrist, it was reported that the amount, with interest, in all, $334.62 has been made over to the heirs of the deceased, who have attained their majority.

-The deputation from the Caledonian Society to acquaint the meeting with the resolution of that Society, voting the amount of $100 to the charitable fund of the St Andrew’s Society, was received, and a vote of thanks passed.
+The deputation from the Caledonian Society to acquaint the meeting with the resolution of that Society, voting the amount of $100 to the charitable fund of the St Andrew’s Society, were received, and a vote of thanks passed to the Caledonian Society.